pbs/pycaption/docs/introduction.rst

 Default Language

-If language is not detected you can set a default one.
+If language is not detected you can set a default one in your environment.
 If there is no default language we use 'und' ( a special identifier for an undetermined language according to ISO 639-2 )

 ::